 Page Updated:

-Obesity is a worldwide epidemic and in the United States alone, 60% of adults are obese or overweight.1 Those struggling with obesity are at a higher risk of developing cardiovascular disease, cancer, and diabetes.2 We’re proud to provide patients struggling with obesity in San Marcos, Menifee, Temecula and throughout San Diego County with non-surgical weight loss options.
+Obesity is a worldwide epidemic and in the United States alone, 60% of adults are obese or overweight.1 Those struggling with obesity are at a higher risk of developing cardiovascular disease, cancer, and diabetes.2 We’re proud to provide patients struggling with obesity in San Marcos, Menifee, Temecula and throughout San Diego County as well as Salt Lake City, Utah with non-surgical weight loss options.
 If you want to take action but aren’t ready to undergo, or aren’t a candidate for, surgical intervention, weight loss injections may be right for you.

 - Weight Loss Injections